EXPERIENCED ATTORNEYS REPRESENTING VICTIMS OF SUICIDE MALPRACTICE

-There are few medical events more stigmatized or with more popular misconceptions and myths.
-Perhaps the most prevalent myth is that many or most people who have attempted suicide or expressed suicidal ideation are "destined" to commit suicide and nothing and no one can prevent it from happening.
+There are few medical events more stigmatized or with more popular misconceptions and myths than suicide.
+Perhaps the most prevalent myth is that many or most people who have attempted suicide or expressed suicidal ideation are “destined” to commit suicide and nothing and no one can prevent it from happening.
+The reality is that most suicidal individuals are highly ambivalent, that the suicidal impulse is an acute condition that can pass in time, and that suicide can often be prevented by timely medical intervention.
+When medical professionals fail to meet standards of care when treating individuals at risk of suicide, they should be held accountable.

 Giving the evaluative process short shrift or failing to appropriately respond to the clinical presentation can be deadly.